lizaodawn/IMMARKUS-wiki-clone/02-Uploading-Images.md

 ![SUBFOLDERS image 3](https://github.com/rsimon/immarkus/assets/128056738/9e18c3ec-e840-4b01-bb74-d1266d8572a2)

-**Figure 4.** Project Metadata
+**Figure 4.** Subfolder Metadata

 ## Image and Folder Size

-To ensure optimal performance, limit your subfolders to 100 images per subfolder, with a limit of 10 MB per image (see [Image Size](https://github.com/rsimon/immarkus/wiki/02-Uploading-Images#image-size) above).
+To ensure optimal performance, keep your projects manageable.
+Limit the number of subfolders and limit the number of images in your subfolders to 100, with a recommended maximum size of 10 MB per image (see [Image Size](https://github.com/rsimon/immarkus/wiki/02-Uploading-Images#image-size) above).
+Keep in mind that metadata models can be exported and reused in projects.